kubernetes/community/communication/moderation.md

 - Make themselves available during their primary working hours for their given timezone.
-- Communicate their availability to their peer moderators when appropriate when travelling or becoming unavailable for a period of time
+- Communicate their availability to their peer moderators when appropriate when traveling or becoming unavailable for a period of time
 - Understand that volunteering for this role might mean an occasional personal time commitment or offhour duty.